lookbook-hq/lookbook/README.md

 </div>
 <br>

-A tool to help browse, develop, test & document [ViewComponents](https://viewcomponent.org/) in your app.
+A tool to help browse, develop, test & document [ViewComponents](https://viewcomponent.org/) in Ruby on Rails apps.

 ## Documentation